Sound Engineer

 4

-Cultivate adaptability to handle complex technical and creative challenges.
+Critical thinking to solve complex technical and creative audio challenges

 Junior Sound Engineer